openconfig/featureprofiles/feature/security/gnsi/certz/trust_bundle/README.md

 ### DUT service setup

-Configure the DUT to enable the following sevices (that are using gRPC) are up and using mTLS for authentication:
+Configure the DUT to enable the following sevices (that are using gRPC) are up and require using mTLS for authentication:

   * gNMI
   * gNOI